 As the caregiver for your parents, it’s important to promote senior independence and not take over.
 Our Pleasant Hill in-home care team knows that…

 - Independence makes it possible for seniors to continue contributing to the world around them, and to feel good about the impact they’re making

 - Being self-reliant provides seniors with a sense of fulfillment and purpose, which is crucial during their later years

 - Accomplishing tasks independently promotes ongoing and continuing self-sufficiency—if they can complete one task, they can certainly handle another!

 - Senior independence helps to overcome discouragement and feelings of uselessness, even throughout illness, injury and the overall difficulties of aging

 Try to place yourself in your parents’ shoes.
 How would you feel if someone else took over tasks that you felt you were fully capable of managing?
 Letting your senior loved ones do things independently provides a sense of purpose and can help them feel self-assured.
-By engaging the professional services of those who specialize in home care services for seniors, such as the Concord home care team at Hillendale Homecare, you can help enhance your parents’ feelings of empowerment and ability to function effectively at home.
+By engaging the professional services of those who specialize in home care services for seniors, such as the experts at Hillendale Homecare, you can help enhance your parents’ feelings of empowerment and ability to function effectively at home.